Adventure game: Global expansion (2000–present)

 In recent years, Japanese visual novel games have been released in the West more frequently, particularly on the Nintendo DS handheld following the success of mystery-solving titles such as Capcom's Ace Attorney series (which began on the Game Boy Advance in 2001), Cing's Hotel Dusk series (beginning in 2006), and Level-5's Professor Layton series (beginning in 2007).
 Online distribution has also helped lower the costs of bringing niche Japanese titles to the global market, which has enabled another outlet for visual novels and dating sims to be localized and released for Western regions.
 Localization and distribution can be performed by small teams, lowering financial barriers to updating these games.

 The Nintendo DS in particular helped spark a resurgence in the genre's popularity through the introduction of otherwise unknown Japanese adventure games, typically visual novels localized for Western audiences.
 In 2005, Capcom re-released the courtroom-based visual novel game Phoenix Wright: Ace Attorney, originally a 2001 Game Boy Advance game released only in Japan, for the Nintendo DS in both Asian and Western markets.
 The game and its sequels proved popular with Western audiences.
 Following on Ace Attorney's success, Level-5 and Nintendo published the Professor Layton series worldwide starting in 2007.
-Both have since become some of the best-selling adventure game franchises, with Ace Attorney selling more than 4 million units worldwide and Professor Layton selling nearly 12 million units worldwide.
+Both have since become some of the best-selling adventure game franchises, with Ace Attorney selling more than 13 million units worldwide and Professor Layton selling over 18 million units worldwide.